lanmaster53/lanmaster53-src/content/pages/events/pwapt-augusta.md

 ###### Travel

 Augusta Regional Airport (AGS) is approximately 9 miles away from the training facility and surrounding accommodations.
-The closest large airport is Hartsfield-Jackson Atlanta International Airport (ATL) (153 miles).
+The closest large airport is Hartsfield-Jackson Atlanta International Airport (ATL), approximately 153 miles away.

 ---